Marco4413/TermVideoPlayer/README.md

 Other options such as `-l0` and `-lw 1` are there just to refresh the image.
 Otherwise, the image would only be displayed once (it's a single-frame video).

 ![Tiling Example Image](tiling.png)

+This works because all commands are batched and written to stdout in a single `stdout.write` call.

 ## The audio stops playing